tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 ## Introduction

-Are you looking for a seamless phone number verification for your Android application?
+Have you ever wanted to authenticate the users of your Android app by using the phone number?

-* In the past, you might have used any of the numerous traditional solutions, but all of them still rely on SMS to send a one-time code to the end user.
+There are many traditional solutions, but these mechanisms still rely on SMS to send a one-time code to the end user.
-* OR: In the past, you might have used any of the numerous libraries such as Twitter Digits for example, but all of these solutions still rely on SMS to send a one-time code to the end user.

-Look no further, with the tru.ID PhoneCheck API the ownership of a mobile phone number is confirmed by verifying the possession of an active SIM card with the same number.
+Here at [tru.ID] we have come up with an innovative solution, called *PhoneCheck*, that confirms the ownership of a mobile phone number by verifying the possession of an active SIM card with the same number.
 That's right, no more one-time code exchange, no more logic around PIN mis-type or retry due to delivery failure.
 This means with Instant PhoneCheck the user never leaves your app, and the entire verification happens seamlessly.
 Fewer dependencies, better security and a better experience.

+This is what you're going to build:
-This tutorial will walk you through the steps of setting up a basic Android application that uses the PhoneCheck API.
+A basic Android application that implements a phone number authentication/sign-in flow using the PhoneCheck API and SDK.
+**Estimated completion time: 20 mins**

+The completed Android sample app in the [sim-card-auth-android repo](https://github.com/tru-ID/sim-card-auth-android) on GitHub.
+The repo includes a README with documentation for running and exploring the code.

+Let's run this step by step ...

 ## Before you begin